 This guide breaks down the security landscape province by province, covering the threats that matter for operations teams in 2026, from Jakarta street crime to Papuan separatism to the seismic risk that sits beneath the entire archipelago.

 Indonesia spans 17,000 islands across three time zones.
 Its security profile varies dramatically by region.
 The western islands (Java, Bali, most of Sumatra) are broadly stable with standard urban and natural disaster risks.
 The eastern provinces (Papua, Maluku, parts of Sulawesi) carry elevated conflict and militancy risks.
 Kalimantan (Indonesian Borneo) presents a mixed picture of resource extraction tensions and environmental conflict.
+The US State Department and UK FCDO maintain current travel advisories for Indonesia.

 The country's threat landscape in 2026 includes four main categories: